 A warm Welsh welcome to 7puzzleblog.com and our compendium of daily number puzzles.

-Five challenges are posted each day, seven days a week, and designed for our many followers from nearly 170 countries & territories throughout the world.
+The five challenges posted each day, seven days a week, are designed for our many followers from nearly 170 countries & territories throughout the world.

 As well as our ever-expanding website of arithmetical challenges, this is also the place to learn about our successful venture into maths tuition.